Objectives of the service

 - Allow control of when and where their algorithms are introduced

 Algorithm Providers can deploy their algorithms for use by service users and gain income per use.
-They encapsulate their algorithm code and once encapsulated, the provider uploads this to the platform, defines the required inputs, options and outputs, linking in other processing chains into the hierarchy, completes the documentation, licensing and cost model, then submits for approval and use.
+They encapsulate their algorithm code and once encapsulated, the provider uploads this to the platform, defines the required inputs, options and outputs, linking in other SSDs into the hierarchy, completes the documentation, licensing and cost model, then submits for approval and use.

 Users and their needs